Word search: History

 The word search puzzle (also known as WordSeek, WordFind, WonderWord, etc.) was originally designed and published by Norman E. Gibat in the Selenby Digest on March 1, 1968, in Norman, Oklahoma, although the Spanish puzzle creator Pedro Ocón de Oro was publishing "Sopas de letras" (Spanish "Soup of Letters") before that date.There is a very likely possibility James Patrick Carr of Villa Grove, Illinois created this puzzle before 1968.
 Pat Carr had titled the puzzles "Slate R Straight" and was stolen by a copyright/patent company he sent the puzzle idea to.
 There is proof predating Gibats 1968 of PC's puzzles in Villa Grove High School sporting event brochures.

 The puzzle was very popular locally and several more followed this original.
 Some teachers in the Norman schools asked for reprints to use in their classes.
 One teacher sent them around the country to various friends in other schools.
 Undoubtedly one of these scattered copies eventually led somebody to sell the idea to a syndicator.

 Word search puzzles have been popular on the internet with Facebook games such as the 2013 Letters of Gold.
-Other digital and tabletop word search games include Boggle, Bookworm, Letterpress, Ruzzle, Wonderword, Wordament, WordSpot and Word Streak with Friends.
+Other digital and tabletop word search mobile games include Boggle, Bookworm, Letterpress, Ruzzle, Wonderword, Wordament, WordSpot and Word Streak with Friends.

 The mid-70s CBS game show "Now You See It" was a made-for-TV adaptation of a word search puzzle.
+Those app versions of the game are the reason why it is still one of the leading type of games in App Stores.
+Parallel to the app market, the genre is widely distributed as a browser-based application on casual web portals, such as CrazyGames, which utilize these algorithms to deliver instant, cross-platform gameplay without installation.